sibgit/sibgit.github.io/exercises_optional_modules.md

       **Note:** as you can see, the data seems now to be duplicated between the LFS cache and the git object store, because the size of the object store has not decreased compared to when we first checked-it.
-However, this is only temporary: at some point Git will do garbage collection of all the commits from the old history, and the copy of the files present in the [`.git/objects`] will be removed.
+However, this is only temporary: at some point Git will do garbage-collection of all the commits from the old history, and the copy of the files present in the `.git/objects` directory will be removed.
-      To force immediate removal of the files, you can run:
+      To force immediate removal of the files, you can manually trigger garbage-collection:
        ```
        git reflog expire --expire-unreachable=now --all
        git gc --prune=now
        ```
-      If you check `du -sh .git/objects` again after this operation, you will see that the size of the Git object store is now down to 40 KB!
+      If you check `du -sh .git/objects` again after this operation, you will see that the size of the Git object store is now down to < 40 KB!
 All the files now tracked by LFS have been deleted from it.

 4. At the root of the `exercise_6` directory (i.e. outside of the `arctic_animals.git` repo), you should find an untracked file named `animal_humpback_whale.bmp`.
 Add this image to the Git repo